5 Tips To Cope With Month-End

 By checking your bank balance each morning, you focus on the budget and are less likely to overspend.

-After paying for the essentials, you can consider the following expenses.
+After paying for the essentials, you can consider the other expenses.

 3. Divide what is left by the number of weeks in that month.

-Divide the balance left in your bank account by the number of weeks in the month and use it for your weekly expenses.
+Divide the remaining balance in your bank account by the number of weeks in the month, and use it for your weekly expenses.

 4. Limit your visits to the shops during the month.